 In addition to having the tax deduction, I’m pleased to extend a 10% discount on the purchase of original art to owners of vacation rentals and small businesses within Lennox and Addington County.

-If you’re looking for something totally unique and can’t find exactly what you’d like in my catalogue, a commission is a fantastic option.
+If you’re looking for something unique and can’t find exactly what you’d like in my catalogue, a commission can be a fantastic option.

 Because I work primarily in landscapes, this could be especially cool for businesses in a beautiful location.
 I can paint your view, your property, or even your facade.

 The best part about commissions: you can choose the size, style, and colours and make sure it fits your design plan.

 The 10% discount on original art for local business owners includes commissioned pieces.
 Visit my page on commissions for more information on how this process works.

 If you’re looking to change your art with the seasons or as your business evolves, or if you need something with a lower cost that will still be an exciting pull for clients, guests, and shoppers, renting art can be a great option.